 “From the Wild West to the Nation’s Best”

-For the 2018-2019 school year, the GESD #32 Governing Board updated the District Goals.
+For the 2019-20 school year, the Gadsden Elementary School District #32 Governing Board updated the new District Goals that provide the blueprint for our schools to follow this year.
 The Governing Board continues to support our district’s efforts as we continue our march toward excellence.
 They have identified our elementary district as “An Early College Preparation” school district, preparing our students for the future today.
 Some of the major milestones in meeting the board goals are:

 - Desert View Elementary reaches 2nd place in achievement among Yuma County schools